 I promised you guys a few more posts about navigating my finances and business as a full-time blogger (aka being self-employed).
 I’m not going to say that I have it all figured out (because I don’t), but I am slowly getting there, and, hopefully, what I share on CNC will be helpful to you– or at least point you in the right direction!

 First up: TAXES!
 They’re not fun, but I know they are a necessary evil and make the world go round, so I have to play along.
+Hopefully, I can find some online tax tools that will be helpful!

 Every three months, I pay quarterly federal and state taxes on my income because I am paid by companies that don’t take these taxes out for me.
 It’s my responsibility to make sure that the government gets their chunk of change.
 My accountant figured out how much I should pay based off an estimate of my income from last year.